Aliases for BABAM1 Gene

 External Ids for BABAM1 Gene

 GeneCards Summary for BABAM1 Gene

 BABAM1 (BRISC And BRCA1 A Complex Member 1) is a Protein Coding gene.
 Diseases associated with BABAM1 include Cherubism.
-Among its related pathways are DNA Double-Strand Break Repair and DNA Double Strand Break Response.
+Among its related pathways are DNA Double Strand Break Response and Cell Cycle Checkpoints.
 An important paralog of this gene is ENSG00000269307.

 UniProtKB/Swiss-Prot for BABAM1 Gene